-The National Human Rights Committee was established pursuant to Act No. 38 of 2002, by which it was assigned a number of functions as defined in the Paris Principles.
+113. The National Human Rights Committee was established pursuant to Act No. 38 of 2002, by which it was assigned a number of functions as defined in the Paris Principles.
 Given the newness of the human rights machinery and of civil society at the time, the National Committee was formed, under article 3 of the Act, with seven members from governmental bodies and five from civil society.
 It should be noted that Act No. 38 of 2002 was amended by Decree-Law No. 25 of 2006 to ensure compliance with the Paris Principles; the Committee now includes no less than seven members of civil society and five representatives from governmental bodies, who do not have voting rights.
-The National Human Rights Committee of National Institutions for the Promotion and Protection of Human Rights (ICC).
+The National Human Rights Committee was given accreditation status "A" by the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC).
 The Act establishing the National Committee was amended by Decree-Law No. 17 of 2010.
 Further to that amendment, the National Human Rights Committee was given legal personality and a separate budget.
 The Committee enjoys full independence in pursuing its human rights work.